 Performance measurement results for physical health combine risk-adjusted two-year mortality rates and changes in PCS scores for the primary physical health outcome (Alive and PCS better or same).
-Over the two-year follow up period, 15.07% of members at the national level had better physical health than expected, 53.56% were the same as expected, and 31.37% were worse than expected.
-The case-mix adjusted results for mortality and PCS revealed that at the national level, MAOs differed significantly on both the mortality and PCS measures.
+Over the two-year follow up period, 16.01% of members at the national level had better physical health than expected, 54.65% were the same as expected, and 29.34% were worse than expected.
+The case-mix adjusted results for mortality and PCS revealed that at the national level, MAOs differed significantly on the mortality measure but not on the PCS measure.
 An overall F test showed that mortality differed significantly at the MAO level (p < 0.0001).
-"PCS better or same" differed significantly across all MAOs (p = 0.0076), as did "PCS better" (p = 0.0044).
+"PCS better" differed significantly across all MAOs (p < 0.0001), but "PCS better or same" did not differ significantly (p = 0.1392).
+Because of this latter finding, PCS outliers could not be calculated and all MAOs fell into the "same as expected" designation.